-We’re hoping further describing the elements of brand identity and giving you the style guide above will help you establish one for your business.
+We’re hoping further describing the elements of brand identity and giving you the style guide above will help you establish a successful brand identity for your business.
 If we feel like you need a little more help or just really want to take your brand awareness to the next level, we’d love to help with that!

 We are a full service digital marketing company meaning we can not only create your logo and brand identity for you, but we can also promote that identity you just created to your target market and help you generate more revenue.
 Check out our branding services and then contact us to get started today.